YingjieHu/LocalPlaceName/README.md

 * The folder "libs" contains the necessary jar files in order to configure and run the source code of this project.

+* The folder "Data" contains 120 randomly selected housing advertisements (with 20 from each of the six cities) used for testing the performance of our method.
+This folder also contains the ground-truth annotations from three different human annotators.